entorb/arduino-sensorics/README.md

   * writing to various displays
   * using a config.h file to select the devices available to that Arduino

-## Next goals
-* create CO2 measurement device
-  * build device for our kindergarden and school
-  * optional offline version: display only
-  * in proper case
-  * using display and traffic light for visualization
-* add more displays
-* add more sensors

 ## Devices implemented so far
 * BME280 sensor for temperature, humidity and pressure in [TM_BME280_Class.cpp](https://github.com/entorb/arduino-sensorics/blob/main/libraries/TM/src/TM_BME280_Class.cpp)
 * MH-Z19 sensor for CO2 concentration in [TM_MH-Z19_Class.cpp](https://github.com/entorb/arduino-sensorics/blob/main/libraries/TM/src/TM_MH-Z19_Class.cpp)